 The circular icon created above is not a good central icon design because it is not isometric.
-The circle looks awkward in the context of isometric icons.
+The circle looks awkward in the context of isometric icons and may be misconstrued to be a sphere.
 Here are two ways to make the same design in isometric space.